element-hq/element-ios/INSTALL.md

     s.version               = "0.3.12"
 ```

-Then in the element-ios `Podfile`, add the following line under side the existing `pod 'MatrixSDK' [..]`:
+Then in the element-ios `Podfile`, add the following line under the existing `pod 'MatrixSDK' [..]`:

 ```
 pod 'MatrixSDKCrypto', :path => '../matrix-rust-sdk/MatrixSDKCrypto.podspec'